Is a Globally Harmonized Quality Overall Summary Possible?

 ISPE Regulatory Quality Harmonization Committee (RQHC)

-The mission of the ISPE RQHC North America group is to anticipate, engage with, and facilitate technical implementation of regulatory guidance and expectations in North America to the benefit of ISPE members and stakeholders.
+The mission of the ISPE RQHC North America group is to anticipate, engage with, and facilitate technical implementation of regulatory guidance and expectations in North America to the benefit of ISPE members and stakeholders.13 A subcommittee of this group is developing proposals on the content and structure of a risk-based QOS that could ultimately standardize CMC terminologies and submission standards for control strategy harmonization and cloud assessment.

 Implementation of ICH Q12